Manufacturers in other industries

 NTC: Co-development project

-Santen and OFF decided to join forces in co-developing and offering to its customers new treatment options, especially in the field of dry eye, with the intention to leverage sustainably the quality of life for those suffering from dry eye disease.
+Together with OFF, we decided to join forces in co-developing and offering to its customers new treatment options, especially in the field of dry eye, with the intention to leverage sustainably the quality of life for those suffering from dry eye disease.
 The arrangement foresees a tight cooperation to internationalise a selection of OFF’s brands and jointly develop improvements especially in the field of dry eye.

 “We ensure that we address unmet medical needs and achieve faster access for patients to treatments by working closely with partner companies, research institutes and academia.”